RAPKAT Education founder portrait

 I took on responsibility early.
 I worked relentlessly to understand what would serve my children best.
 I researched deeply, observed classrooms, and compared systems across contexts.

 This never meant rejecting schools.
-I am deeply pro-education and pro-school.
+I am deeply supportive of formal education and of schools as institutions.
 Schools provide structure, community, accountability, and professional expertise that families alone cannot replicate at scale.
 My work exists because I take schooling seriously enough to notice where it struggles under real life.

 One of the most persistent misunderstandings in education is the belief that academic strength and athletic excellence exist in opposition.
 In practice, this division is artificial.